 Take a few moments to think about how good He has been to you?
 Be specific.
 Tell Him out loud all the ways He has been good to you.

-I love how the Message Bible translates this verse, “Enter with the password, “Thank you!”
+How do we thank and praise Him for His goodness?
+Express it, out loud, with your words!
+I love how the Message Bible translates Psalm 100:4, “Enter with the password, “Thank you!”
 The password to His presence is, “thank you!”
 The fact that we can enter in the first place is amazing.
 It is a matter of great privilege.
 It is only due to what Christ has done on our behalf.
 He is the door.
 It should be the easiest thing in the world for Christians to say, “Thank you!”
 Would it be different if you had watched Christ die on your behalf?
 If you had seen the crucifixion live?
 Then again, why should it be?
 It’s not only a historical fact but we have met the One who has risen from the dead.
 He is a walking miracle.
 It shouldn’t be hard to say, “Thank you!”

 The word thanksgiving means to confess.
 It’s a verb.
 It means to declare God’s attributes, works and also to confess your sins, with your mouth.
 Open it up and use it to bless the One who had given you everything.

 - Thank Him for the seemingly little stuff (that’s not really so little): shoes on your feet, clothes on your back, clean water to drink, food to eat, people that love you.